atlatszo/data/Brexit/README.md

 # UK Subsidies & The Referendum

-This is a project aimed at collecting subsidies received by the United Kingdom under the European Structural Funds programme.<br>
+This is a project aimed at collecting subsidies received by the United Kingdom under the European Structural Funds programme.<br><br>
 For now, the following programmes are collected:
 * European Regional Development Funds (ERDF) 2007 - 2013
 * European Social Funds (ESF) 2007 - 2013
+<br><br>
+The final aim of this project is to show the results of the 2016 UK referendum and the subsidies received on a map, where electoral wards and administrative regions are harmonized / aggregated.

 ## License: